Felice Pirozzi: Biography

 and a stint with the delegation to Vietnam and Cambodia in the 1960s.

 On 23 September 1960, Pope John XXIII named him titular archbishop of Gratiana and Apostolic Delegate to Madagascar, the first diplomat the Holy See assigned to that country.
 He received his episcopal consecration from Cardinal Laurean Rugambwa on December 31.

-Pirozzi participated in the first, second and fourth sessions of Second Vatican Council.
+Pirozzi participated in the first, second and fourth sessions of the Second Vatican Council.

 Pope Paul VI appointed him Apostolic Nuncio to Venezuela on 9 January 1967.

-On 17 October 1970, Pirozzi became president of the Pontifical Ecclesiastical Academy, the Holy See's center for training its diplomats.
-Beginning in 1974 his duties were handed by Archbishop Domenico Enrici as temporary president.
+On 17 October 1970, Pirozzi became president of the Pontifical Ecclesiastical Academy, the Holy See's centre for training its diplomats.
+Beginning in 1974, his duties were handed over to Archbishop Domenico Enrici as temporary president.
 Pirozzi died on 25 July 1975.